olanti-p/Cataclysm-TLG/doc/ARMOR_BALANCE_AND_DESIGN.md

 ### Balance/Considerations

 #### The Golden Rule Of Balance
-The core ideal when making any item but especially armor is that **weight, thickness and materials should be correct** if the item is real it should be exactly as it is in real life, if it is created for cataclysm it should be similar to other true to life armors.
-It does not matter if you think that your pet project leather armor *should* be better, if a leather jacket is 1.2mm thick and that gives it 4.4 bash protection and you think that is too low **you can not just make it thicker**.
+The core ideal when making any item but especially armor is that **weight, thickness and materials should be correct** if the item is real it should be exactly as it is in real life, if it is created for Cataclysm it should be similar to other true to life armors.
+It does not matter if you think that your pet project leather armor *should* be better, if a leather jacket is 1.2mm thick and that gives it 4.4 bash protection and you think that is too low, **you can not just make it thicker**.
 Armor should be based off real life thickness values.
 If after making something true to life it isn't behaving true to life then a discussion about how to solve it can be had.
-A new material might need to be defined (we have 3 types of Kevlar and 3-4 types of plastic) or perhaps your assumptions / materials are wrong.
+Materials might need adjusting or a new material might need to be defined (we have 3 types of Kevlar and 3-4 types of plastic) or perhaps your assumptions / materials are wrong.
 Any solution however should come with proper research since it will have long reaching effects.
 The reasoning for this golden rule is it consolidates balancing at the material level making it much easier to research and get info and leads to less favoritism and outliers.

 #### The Golden Rule Of Design
 Make things as simple as they possibly can be.
 When a player inspects a t-shirt they shouldn't have to inspect 35 lines of armor data that could be summarized as "basically no protection, keeps you kinda warm".
 Advanced and dedicated armor can be *very* complicated but try to keep clothing as complex as they need to be to be simulated correctly.